ShabalalaWATP/Hangman-Game/README.md

 root.mainloop()
 These lines create the main application window and start the game loop.

-# This README provides a comprehensive overview of the Hangman game, including instructions on how to play, install, and run the game, as well as detailed notes on the code.
+This README provides a comprehensive overview of the Hangman game, including instructions on how to play, install, and run the